Updated: September, 2020 (2052-53 offseason)

 If no roster spots are available, the player will be released.

 6 - Personnel: GMs are expected to keep all teams in their organization fully staffed while in season.
-Teams found to not have a full complement of personnel by Spring Training Sim #1 will be fined a penalty of 2PP per personnel member missing to be taken out of the team’s bonus funds, if possible.
+Teams found to not have a full complement of personnel by Spring Training Sim #1 will be fined a penalty of 2PP per personnel member missing.
 In addition, the simmer will hire personnel for them at this point.

 Game SettingsParticipate in The Brewster Community wrote: Participation Point System